Umbonia crassicornis: Reproduction

 Female Umbonia crassicornis often deposit about 100 eggs at a time into a plant stem, under the bark.
 However, sometimes a female will lay her eggs in the leaf petiole even though they can be shed occasionally.
 The female will choose her brooding site based on if she can wrap her legs around the branch (diameter about 3.8mm) The mother will stay with the clutch (a group of young) until the nymphs are mature.
 Without an adult female present during the nymphs development, the survival rate of the clutch drops from 53% survival to 27%.
 If a clutch's defending female dies, the clutch can be adopted by a nearby female and the two clutches will combine into one, though the survival rate decreases significantly.

 A clutch normally consists of all full siblings, since the female usually only mates once, and sibling are more likely to defend each other based on this close relatedness.
 A problem with a large group of closely related young growing up together is the possibility of Inbreeding once the individuals reach reproductive maturity.
-When this happens survival rate of the offspring drops significantly due to mutations cause my mating with a sibling.
+When this happens survival rate of the offspring drops significantly due to mutations caused by mating with a sibling.